Moesif/moesif-dotnet/README.md

 ### Add OWIN dependencies

 #### IIS integrated pipeline
-If you're running your .NET app on IIS (or Visual Studio IIS Express) using integrated mode (most common), you will have to install the SystemWeb package if not done so already:
+If you're running your .NET app on IIS (or Visual Studio IIS Express) using integrated mode (most common), you will have to install the OWIN SystemWeb package if not done so already:
 Review [OWIN Middleware in the IIS integrated pipeline](https://docs.microsoft.com/en-us/aspnet/aspnet/overview/owin-and-katana/owin-middleware-in-the-iis-integrated-pipeline) for more info.

 ```bash